AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/cancelling_deposits.md

 #include_code token_portal_cancel /l1-contracts/test/portals/TokenPortal.sol solidity

 To cancel a message, the portal must reconstruct it - this way we avoid storing messages in the portal itself.
-Note that just with deposits we need to support cancelling messages for minting privately and publicly.
+Note that just as with deposits we need to support cancelling messages for minting privately and publicly.

 Note that the portal uses `msg.sender` as the canceller when computing the secret hash.
 This is an access control mechanism to restrict only the intended address to cancel a message.